lucas-martinic/QuestDisplayAccessDemo/README.md

 ⚠️ To set this up in an existing project, you'll need the app to launch with the `UnityPlayerActivityWithMediaProjector` activity.
 To set this up you need to modify your `AndroidManifest` file.
 For more info, see [this page](https://docs.unity3d.com/Manual/android-custom-activity.html).

+⚠️ Expect ~10% CPU usage when display capture is enabled and another ~30% of CPU usage on tag tracking.
+This demo is horribly optimized!

 ⚠️ You may need to be on Quest system software v68 or higher

 ⚠️ This only works on-headset.
 This will not work through QuestLink